Skip to content

 Custom Metrics

-If you need to export additional custom metrics, you can create your own listener by implementing the IListener interface.
+If you need to export additional custom metrics, you can create your own listener by implementing the Listener interface.

 from prometheus_client import Counter